Employee and Intellectual Property Considerations

 - Economics, Finance, & Analytics

-What are the primary Intellectual Property considerations for Startups?
+What are the primary Intellectual Property and Employee Considerations for New Business?

 Startups must generally consider the process for contribution of IP to the startup and the protection of IP created by employees or within the business.
 Each of these procedural steps are discussed below.